May 3d is National Widow’s Day.

 General William Tecumseh Sherman began the Atlanta Campaign on May 3, 1864 with troops marching from Tennessee toward Catoosa Springs, Georgia.

 One year and one day after General Sherman began the Atlanta campaign, on May 4, 1865, Atlanta surrendered.
 On the same day, the Army of the Potomac crossed the Rapidan River in Virginia and into the Wilderness.
-The Battle of the Wilderness began on May 5, 1864, between the Army of the Potomac, led by General Ulysses S. Grant, and the Army of Northern Virginia under General Robert E. Lee.

 One year after that, on May 4, 1865, the last meeting of the Confederate cabinet convened in the old Georgia State Bank Building, which was located at the site of the present-day Wilkes County Courthouse in Washington, Georgia.

 Margaret Mitchell was awarded the Pulitzer Prize for Gone With the Wind on May 3, 1937.

 On May 4, 1965, the Rolling Stones played a show at Georgia Southern.